Datavault-UK/automate-dv-docs/docs/index.md

     Go check them out!

 dbt is designed for ease of use in data engineering: for when you need to develop a data pipeline.
-It is a single command-line utility that can run on your desktop or a VM in your network, it is developed in Python, and it is free to download and use.
+They offer a command-line utility developed in Python that can run on your desktop or inside a VM in your network and is free to download and use.
+Alternatively, you can use their web-based [dbt Cloud](https://docs.getdbt.com/docs/dbt-cloud/cloud-overview) service for an even smoother experience.

 Our package runs inside the dbt environment, so you can use dbt to run other parts of the Data Vault pipeline, combined with the dbtvault package for the Data Vault specific steps.